ni/nimi-python/docs/nimodinst/class.rst

     .. py:method:: close()

-            Closes the driver session and cleans up.
+            Cleans up the NI-ModInst session created by a call to :py:meth:`nimodinst.Session._open_installed_devices_session`.
+Call this method when you are finished using the session handle and do not use this handle again.